daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 | 8 hosts     | 12 hosts      |
 | $235,824    | $234,312      |

-**Outcome Scenario B: With a higher core density, single socket servers are much more cost efficient as you license more cores at once with the VMware (socket base licensed) products.**
+**Outcome scenario bigger environment: SINGLE SOCKET WIN BY FAR.** With a higher core density, single socket servers are much more cost efficient as you license more cores at once with the VMware (socket base licensed) products.

 ## Conclusion

-If like M. Picky you have always worked with dual socket servers and thought that single sockets are for peasants, consider looking into it from this day forward.
-With the constant evolution of processors it makes now more and more sense to go for a single processor with lot's of cores instead of two smaller ones, especially in environments running a lot of small/medium size VMs.
+If like M. Picky you have always worked with dual socket servers and thought that single sockets are for peasants, consider looking into it from now on.
+With the constant evolution of processors it makes more and more sense to go for a single processor with lot's of cores instead of two smaller ones, especially in environments running a lot of small/medium size VMs.

-You might realise that you'll save a lot of money or maybe it won't change anythin.
+You might realise that you'll save a lot of money or maybe it won't change anything.
 Again it will depend on your environment.
 If you have planned to start small, typically because of budget restrictions, and expand later on with solutions like VSAN, VROPS or NSX, I highly recommend to take the full picture into account when doing your sizing.
 Because when the time comes to write the second check you will be happy to have single socket servers!

 If you are thinking "Why not have half as many servers but each with two processors of 22 cores and full of RAM?".
 Well, technically you can but I wouldn't recommend it.